crs4/bbmri-it-school-tutorials/07-tutorial-fair-workflows/workflow_best_practices.md

 ## Conclusion

-By following these best practices, you can help you to make your workflows more findable and to keep them functional, reproducible, and maintainable over time.
+By following these best practices, you can make your workflows more findable and keep them functional, reproducible, and maintainable over time.
 Testing workflows, automating these tests with GitHub Actions, and using services like LifeMonitor help you to automate maintenance operations, detect problems early and keep your workflows in good working order over the